How to change a flat tire

-Would you know what to do if you got a flat tire in the middle of nowhere without cell phone reception or access to roadside assistance?
-Knowing how to change a flat tire is a skill that’s gone by the wayside, but as long as vehicles have tires, it’s a skill worth learning.
+If you got a flat tire in the middle of nowhere, or even your garage, would you know what to do?
+Knowing how to change a flat tire is a skill that’s gone by the wayside, but as long as vehicles have tires, it’s a skill worth learning so you can be ready for an emergency.

 Store these tools in the trunk of your vehicle at all times:

-1. Remove the wheel cover (if you have steel wheels):
+Remove the wheel cover (if you have steel wheels)

 Removing your wheel cover is similar to removing the lid off a can of paint.
 Use a flathead screwdriver and pry it against the wheel until it pops off.

-2. Get out your spare tire, secure your vehicle, and loosen the lug nuts slightly:
+Get out your spare tire, secure your vehicle, and loosen the lug nuts slightly

 Make sure to block your wheels at the opposite side of the flat tire with bricks, rocks, or wood to prevent your vehicle from rolling.
 Use your lug wrench to loosen the lug nuts, but do not remove them.
 If you have aftermarket wheels, you’ll need to find the lug key that goes with your wheel fasteners.